06b/Address-Falsehoods/README.md

   - Counterexample: Piccadilly, London, W1J 9PN
 - **A street name will only have one descriptor**
   - Counterexample: 17 Hill Street, London, W1J 5LJ or Avenue Road, Toronto, Ontario.
+- **Street name descriptors will be add the end of the address line**
+  - French addresses use prefix descriptors like 'rue', 'avenue', 'place' and 'allee'.